-We consider IoT devices that (1) do not have sophisticated UIs like keyboards, (2) can be located close to untrusted or malicious devices (for example, a hospital may contain a mix of devices that belong to the doctors, patients, or attackers), (3) do not necessarily have inertial sensors, and (4) may be mobile or mounted, installed indoors or outdoors.
-A secure and user-friendly pairing solution applicable to such heterogeneous IoT devices do not exist.
+We consider IoT devices that (1) lack sophisticated user interfaces such as keyboards, (2) may be located near untrusted or malicious devices (for example, a hospital may contain a mix of devices belonging to doctors, patients, or even attackers), (3) do not necessarily have inertial sensors, and (4) may be mobile or stationary, installed either indoors or outdoors.
+A secure and user-friendly pairing solution applicable to such heterogeneous IoT devices does not yet exist.

 We introduce a novel technique, \emph{Universal Operation Sensing (UOS)}, which allows an IoT device to sense user operations on an IoT device without requiring any inertial sensors.
 When a user wearing a wristband or holding a smartphone operates an IoT device by pressing its button, twisting its knob, or swiping its touchscreen, salient points are generated when the button is pressed/released or when the twisting/swiping direction changes.
-Leveraging the insight shared with Perceptio~\cite{Perceptio} that every IoT device possesses a clock, we utilize timestamps to describe these salient points, enhancing the technique's applicability.
-By analyzing the motion data captured by the built-in Inertial Measurement Unit (IMU) on the user's wristband or smartphone, the same set of salient points can be identified.
-Consequently, both the wristband and the IoT device can utilize the knowledge of these salient points for pairing.
-By utilizing intervals between the timestamps of these salient points, the pairing is resilient to attacks that disrupt clock synchronization.
-Thus, the technique does not rely on clock synchronization.
+Leveraging the insight that every IoT device possesses a clock, we use timestamps to represent these salient points.
+By analyzing the motion data captured by the built-in inertial measurement unit (IMU) on the user's wristband or smartphone, the same set of salient points can be identified.
+Consequently, both the wristband and the IoT device can utilize the shared knowledge of these salient points for pairing.

-Moreover, the technique is highly user-friendly---a user wearing a wristband or holding a smartphone only needs to \emph{touch}, in the form of a few simple operations, the IoT device for a few seconds to complete pairing.
-Our technique can be widely applied to most IoT devices on the market.
-As illustrated in Figure~\ref{fig:UI_survey}, our survey of the 270 most popular IoT devices on Amazon (ranked by the number of reviews) indicates that 92.6\% ($=1 - 7.4\%$) of them feature a normal button, knob, touchscreen, or recessed button.
-For instance, an Amazon smart plug, which does not require extensive interaction, is equipped with a button for pairing and toggling its power state.
+The technique is highly user-friendly: a user wearing a wristband or holding a smartphone only needs to \emph{touch} the IoT device, through a few simple operations, to complete pairing.
+Moreover, the technique can be broadly applied to most IoT devices on the market.
+As illustrated in Figure~\ref{fig:UI_survey}, our survey of the 270 most popular IoT devices on Amazon (ranked by number of reviews) shows that 92.6\% ($=1 - 7.4\%$) feature a regular button, knob, touchscreen, or recessed button.
+For example, an Amazon smart plug, which requires minimal user interaction, is equipped with a button for pairing and toggling its power state.